Cody Bellinger Preview, Player Props: Cubs vs. Pirates

-On Friday, Cody Bellinger (hitting .216 in his past 10 games) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 7:05 PM ET.
+Cody Bellinger -- with an on-base percentage of .238 in his past 10 games, 126 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Colin Selby on the mound, on August 26 at 7:15 PM ET.

-In his most recent game, he went 1-for-4 with an RBI against the Pirates.
+In his last game he had a hitless performance (0-for-4) against the Pirates.

 Cody Bellinger Game Info & Props vs. the Pirates